Head Of Communications Jobs in USA with Visa Sponsorship

 What visa options are available for foreign nationals seeking Head of Communications roles?

-H-1B is the most common path, though it's subject to an annual lottery with roughly a 25% selection rate for most applicants.
+H-1B visa is the most common path, though it's subject to an annual lottery with roughly a 25% selection rate for most applicants.
 O-1A is worth considering for senior communications professionals with documented achievements, major media coverage, industry awards, or a nationally recognized body of work.
 Australians may qualify for the E-3 visa, which has no lottery and a much faster timeline.
-TN status covers Canadian and Mexican nationals in qualifying professional categories.
+TN visa status covers Canadian and Mexican nationals in qualifying professional categories.

 Do employers commonly sponsor Head of Communications roles?